 This is the Best Alfredo Sauce Recipe!
-It’s a homemade copycat version of the famous Princess Cruises Alfredo Sauce made with heavy cream, butter, Parmesan cheese, and a secret ingredient that makes this simple alfredo sauce super rich and creamy!
+It’s a homemade copycat version of the famous Princess Cruises recipe made with heavy cream, butter, Parmesan cheese, and a secret ingredient that makes this simple sauce super rich and creamy!
 It only takes 10 minutes to make!

 Alfredo Sauce Recipe